 Types of the SOP

 The formats of SOPs are as varied as the operational activities.
 An SOP can be in the form of a checklist, flowchart (or any other graphic), hierarchical steps, or annotated photos.
 However, consistency and traceability of SOPs generally need to be ensured in regulated environments.
 Procedures should include a simplified document identification and control system.

-A valid SOP should include company name, descriptive title, identification and control numbers, purpose, scope, responsibilities involved (specific tasks, assignment of activities to employees, certification and qualification requirements, etc.) and a step-by-step procedure.
+A valid SOP should include the company name, descriptive title, identification, and control numbers, purpose, scope, responsibilities involved (specific tasks, assignment of activities to employees, certification and qualification requirements, etc.), and a step-by-step procedure.
 Depending on the nature of the process described, the SOP may include calculations for data management.

 Consequences of non-compliance with standard operating procedures (SOPs)

 A good standard operating procedure is designed to streamline the production process while minimizing the risk of error.
 Non-compliance with standard operating procedures could lead to the following consequences:

 Standard operating procedures help produce consistently high-quality products.
 Failure to follow these standard operating procedures can lead to inconsistent quality results and dissatisfied customers.

 Standard operating procedures are designed to improve efficiency.
 Non-compliance makes it difficult to achieve maximum productivity since operational deadlines vary for each employee.

 Subjective performance evaluations

 Standard operating procedures clearly define the tasks and responsibilities of team members.
 Objective performance evaluations are conducted by measuring actual performance against standards set by industry standard operating procedures.
 If management and employees do not follow the same standard, expectations become blurred and evaluations can be influenced by personal biases.